edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-04-11-how-to-train-new-employees.md

 1. Establish your new employee procedures, beforehand
 2. Ensure that all managers use a new hire training checklist
-3. Start onboarding before day 1
+3. Start onboarding before day one
 4. Include onboarding best practices into your procedures
 5. Train for culture, not just topics
 6. Build in regular reviews and adjustments to your training program